top of page

 To address local food waste and insecurity, Eat Share seeks to create innovative ways to redistribute food to members of our community that can appreciate it:

-• According to the United Nations, one third of the world’s food is wasted.
-In the United States, food waste is 40%--enough to feed 2 billion people.
-Yet, a census bureau survey found that 1 in 8 Americans struggle to secure reliable, nutritious food.
-1 in 11 across Pennsylvania struggle to access enough food.
+• According to the United Nations, one-third of the world’s food is wasted.
+In the United States, food waste is 40%—enough to feed 2 billion people.
+Yet, 1 in 8 Pennsylvanians struggle to secure reliable, nutritious food--even in north central PA.

 • Our Food Forward Program, which welcomes excess food donations from local restaurants, food trucks, grocery stores, distributors, businesses, etc.—as well as our Produce Donation & Distribution Program, welcomes locals to donate their food waste to us, and we redistribute these resources to the community in need.